 The University has received the top recommendations in all the most recent Quality Assurance Agency (QAA) audits.
 In the most recent QAA audit the University was commended for "the responsiveness and support demonstrated by the University at all levels to its collaborative partners and students; from the initial proposal of new collaborative partnerships through to their implementation and operation"

 The typical Bolton programme delivered overseas involves "Flying Faculty"

-i.e. face-to-face teaching from Bolton academics for all or part or each module.
+i.e. face-to-face teaching from Bolton academics for all or part of each module.

-Local support staff are normally available to support students to work through their study guides and prepare their assignments.
+Local support staff are normally available to support a student working through their studies and can offer assistance by helping the student prepare for their assignments.

 The programmes are also strongly supported by a Virtual Learning Environment and the University Library has one of the biggest collections of eBooks and eJournals within the UK.